 If you’re wanting more information on each event or looking for more ideas of things to do, click on the month heading to see more!

 - Continued from November (see below), see the lights at the North Carolina Chinese Lantern Festival in Cary.

 - Watch the animals enjoy the enrichment during the Animal Tree Toss in Burlington.

-- Learn all about the universe at the North Carolina Museum of Natural Sciences Astronomy Days.
+- Learn all about the universe at the NC Museum of Natural Sciences Astronomy Days.
 Throughout the year, a visit to this Raleigh museum is one of the city’s best free things to do.

 - Go ice skating at the US National Whitewater Center in Charlotte, one of our favorite outdoor places to visit in Queen City!

 - St. Patrick’s Day Parade and Wearin’ ‘O the Green Festival in Raleigh is a great way to celebrate the holiday for kids.

 - Walk the plank at PirateFest in Greenville.
 Grab some food and a pint at the area’s awesome restaurants and breweries while you’re out there!

 - Get your fill of the big dill!
 NC Pickle Fest in Goldsboro is fun for the whole family!